ipbc-dev/bittube-node-deploy/about.md

 ## Overview

-This site provides users a one-click interface for deploying and managing their very own node for the [RaiBlocks](https://github.com/clemahieu/raiblocks) cryptocurrency.
-The site was built with [Jekyll](http://jekyllrb.com) static site generator, and theme provided by [Mark Otto](https://github.com/mdo).
-The underlying technology is [Cloudformation](https://aws.amazon.com/cloudformation/) which deploys virtual servers (EC2 instances) to the AWS public cloud infrastructure and configures them as RaiBlocks nodes to contribute to the network.
-All of the code is freely available to use on [Github](https://github.com/lalanza808/raiblocks-node-deploy).
+This site provides users a one-click interface for deploying a full node for the [Monero](https://github.com/monero-project/monero) cryptocurrency.
+The site was built with the [Jekyll](http://jekyllrb.com) static site generator, and theme created by [Mark Otto](https://github.com/mdo).
+The underlying technology is [Cloudformation](https://aws.amazon.com/cloudformation/) which deploys virtual servers (EC2 instances) to the AWS public cloud infrastructure and configures them as open Monero nodes to contribute to the network.
+All of the code is freely available to use on [Github](https://github.com/lalanza808/monero-node-deploy).

 ## Disclaimer